#IAmNYAS: Karin Moelling

 What's the best piece of career advice you've received over the course of your work?

 "If someone steals your data, don't get angry, be proud of it!"

 What do you enjoy doing in your spare time?

 Church organ playing.
 I started playing at a young age and when I became a professor at Zürich University, I was told to forget all my hobbies, that I would not have time for that, you may not even have time to sleep, some said.
 That was true, however, now that I am retired and have finished writing my book, I practice every night.

 Why did you become a Member of the New York Academy of Sciences?

 Because of the Academy's interesting programs, up-to-date topics, and efficiency in supporting publications.
 Moreover, the Academy is inspiring, with nice colleagues, good editors and reviewers.
 And: I love New York!

 Be part of the inspiring network that Karin and thousands of others are part of here at the Academy and around the world.
-Today is the final day to save 20% on our professional membership.
 Join now!

 Read other #IAmNYAS profiles here.